As a doctor, you probably have those days where you go from being completely booked up to waiting around for no-shows.

 Oftentimes, patients simply don’t realize that canceling a reservation last minute or just not showing up can be an inconvenience to their doctors.

 Unfortunately, patients don’t always see your clinic as an actual place of business and might not consider missing an appointment with their doctor as bad as missing an appointment with their hairdresser, for example.

 However, if your clinic starts charging a doctor’s office no-show fee along with a 24-hour notice cancellation policy, patients’ perspectives might change.

 #2.
 They reduce your financial losses

-To collect these fees, you should inform your patients about your no-show fee and automatically charge their cards (as long as the payer contract allows it) whenever a missed appointment occurs.
+To collect these fees, you should inform your patients about your no-show fee and ensure they receive a missed appointment text message, then automatically charge their cards (as long as the payer contract allows it) whenever a missed appointment occurs.